The human papillomavirus (HPV) vaccine is not just for girls anymore. In fact, it’s more important than ever that boys get vaccinated too.

 Since 2009, the CDC has recommended that boys also get the HPV vaccine to help prevent HPV infections.

 The current recommendation from the CDC is that boys should receive the first shot of the two-dose HPV (vaccine Gardasil 9) at age 11 or 12, with the follow-up vaccine within a year.
+If the vaccine series is not started prior to age 15, three doses of the vaccine should be given.
 If for some reason the vaccine isn’t started at the recommended age, men up to age 21 can still receive the two-dose vaccine.
 After age 22, the CDC recommends a three-dose series for gay men, bisexual men, men who have sex with men, men with compromised immune systems, and transgender people.
 The vaccine may also be given to young boys ages 9 and 10 for a variety of reasons.

 Additionally, the Food and Drug Administration announced in October 2018 that the vaccine is now approved for all men (and women) up to 45 years old.